-- Looks at building evaluation in a holistic way by considering both technical and human aspects affecting the performance of existing buildings
+- Looks at buildings evaluation in a holistic way by considering both technical and human aspects that affect the performance of existing buildings.

-- Benefit from our close links with industry and other building clients to boost your employability
+- Benefits from our close links with industry and other building clients to boost your employability.

 |Next intake||September 2019|